MurtadhaInit/dotfiles/Notes.md

 - Explore pipx and see if we can change the installation of existing tools / apps to use it instead (e.g. Poetry, instead of manual install, or tldr pages, or ansible)

-- Consider placing Poetry zsh completions into /opt/homebrew/share/zsh/site-functions where other zsh completions are placed.
+- Consider placing Poetry zsh completions into `$(brew --prefix)/share/zsh/site-functions` where other zsh completions are placed.

 - Use the --zap option with Homebrew to delete lingering files when `brew uninstall`.